 Step Eight: Arrange the Designs on the Mat Preview Page to Conserve Your Materials

 Next, on the top of the Mat Preview Page, Cricut will warn you that you’ll need a large mat for this project

 If you don’t have a 12″x 24″ mat, you can tape two 12″ x 12″ mats together for this project.
 If you do so, you’ll still want to click yes to the large mat warning that will appear at the top of your screen.

 You can move your designs once you’re on the Mat Preview Page if you’d like to rotate or shift the designs to conserve your window cling.

 Cut the roll of window cling to match the length shown on the mat preview.

 Place on your mat, and press down thoroughly for adhesion.
 Ideally, you’d want a Standard Grip Cutting Mat for this project.

-I’m at my parents and used the only 12″ x 24″ mat that they had, which was a Strong Grip Mat, and it did come off the mat just fine.
+I was at my parent’s and used the only 12″ x 24″ mat that they had, which was a Strong Grip Mat, and it did come off the mat just fine.
 Sometimes the backing sheets can stick to the mats though.
-And, if the only large mat you have is a Light Grip Mat, just be sure to either press down firmly, or use blue painters tape along the edges of your material.
+And, if the only large mat you have is a Light Grip Mat, just be sure to either press down firmly, use a brayer, or use blue painter’s tape along the edges of your material.